huijing/personal-website-v3/src/content/blog/2019-05-24-friends-dont-let-friends-implement-dark-mode-alone.md

 ## Why my implementation is not great

-If you tried this experimental feature on my site, you'll notice that between pages, because of latency with the Javascript checking `localStorage` to apply the relevant CSS class, there's a flash of light between the dark modes.
+If you tried this experimental feature on my site, you'll notice that between pages, because of latency with the JavaScript checking `localStorage` to apply the relevant CSS class, there's a flash of light between the dark modes.

 It's highly not ideal.
 Wei's site is smooth as butter because React is taking care of things under the hood (at least I think that's the reason, but what do I know).
 My point is, this works on my site but it certainly isn't pretty.